 I recently returned from the stunning island nation after spending a week exploring the eastern part of the country on an invitation from SriLankan Airlines.
-This post will highlight ground realities and give you insights into the current travel scenario.
-It will guide you on how to plan your trip to Sri Lanka in 2022 and what needs to be kept in mind before planning your trip.
+This post will guide you on how to plan your trip to Sri Lanka in 2022 and what needs to be kept in mind before planning your trip.

 It is no secret that Sri Lanka is going through the worst economic crisis right now.
 Whether it is a fuel shortage, power-cut, or a high inflation rate, the country is facing a tough time.
 Since the 2019 Easter Sunday bombings, followed by the COVID situation and now the economic crisis, Sri Lanka has been suffering tremendously.
 Tourism being the backbone of their economy is badly hit.

 However, despite the current situation, the locals are doing their best to cope with the situation and thriving by adopting sustainable ways of living.
 They are the bravest, peace-loving, and warm people who are ready to open their doors and arms to welcome tourists amidst this crisis.
 Sri Lanka is trying its best to encourage tourists to visit the country.
 Because this is the only way they can earn foreign currency these days.

 WHY IS SRI LANKA MAKING TOURISM ITS TOP PRIORITY NOW?

 Sri Lanka is one of the most celebrated destinations in the world.
 The spectacular island nation has a lot to offer.
 Whether you are a beach person, a heritage lover, a spiritual seeker, a mountaineer, or someone who endorses slow travel, Sri Lanka has it all.
 From top-notch beach destinations, captivating hill stations, UNESCO World Heritage Sites, uncountable religious places, or exotic wildlife for adventure junkies, this country can sway you with its myriad charm.